nagypet/spvitamin/README.md

 - Session cookie name is configurable
 - ServerExceptionProperties.toException fixed: only unchecked exceptions will be reconstructed on the client side
 - Bitfield, ServiceUnavailableException
+- LDAP: access without domain, only with username can be enabled

 ### 3.3.3-2-RELEASE not yet released